quassy/prefect/docs/core/advanced_tutorials/task-guide.md

     result_two = add_task(x=0, y=10)
 ```

-We've found this pattern of setting defaults which are optionally overwritten at runtime to be so common, we created a [utility function to minimize boilerplate](https://docs.prefect.io/api/latest/utilities/tasks.html#prefect-utilities-tasks-defaults-from-attrs).
+We've found this pattern of setting defaults which are optionally overwritten at runtime to be so common, we created a [utility function to minimize boilerplate](/api-ref/latest/utilities/tasks/#prefect-utilities-tasks-defaults-from-attrs).
 In addition, subclassing allows you to write custom class methods that are organized in one place.

-!!! warning Always call the parent Task initialization method
+!!! warning "Always call the parent Task initialization method"
     Anytime you subclass `Task`, _make sure to call the parent initialization method_!
 This ensures Prefect will recognize your custom Task as an actual Task.
 In addition, we highly recommend always allowing for arbitrary keyword arguments (i.e., `**kwargs`) which are passed to the Task `__init__` method.
 This ensures that you can still set things such as Task tags, custom names, results, etc.